 Australian Music, The Best of Australian Rock

-Robert Drewe's collection of short stories in The Bodysurfers first published in 1983 (Penguin, 2001) has been adapted for film, television, radio and theatre and is considered by many to be a modern classic.
+Robert Drewe's collection of short stories The Bodysurfers was first published in 1983 (Penguin, 2001) and has been adapted for film, television, radio and theatre.
+It is considered by many to be a modern classic.
 The writing is accomplished and honest.
-The short stories challenge the outback myth of Australian identity.
-The stories make it clear that many Australians live beside the ocean and this has important consequences.
+The stories challenge the outback myth of Australian identity.
+They make it clear that many Australians live beside the ocean and this has important consequences.
 Robert Drewe's other iconic Australian books include The Shark Net and The Rip.

 Look listen and play